helrond/songs/_posts/2023-12-04-i_can_see_for_miles.md

 <div class="chorus">CHORUS</div>

-We climbed the stairs at Frere Hall
+You can climb the stairs at Frere Hall
 Up to the Sadequin gallery
 Across the street behind razor wire
-Waits the abandoned embassy
+The abandoned embassy
-Waiting for me
+Alone and empty

 <div class="chorus">CHORUS</div>